News 16 August 2024

 It’s the strongest week for Aussie success on the ARIA Albums Chart, as four artists debut in the top 15 and Amy Shark debuts in the #1 spot, marking three consecutive weeks of a homegrown artists at #1.

 Sunday Sadness is Amy’s fourth studio album and third chart-topper.
-Her first album, It’s A Happy City, was released in 2012 under the name Amy Cushway and didn’t chart.
 As Amy Shark, she hit #1 for one week in 2018 with Love Monster and topped the chart again in 2021 for two weeks with Cry Forever

 Amy said: “Words cannot explain how much this #1 means to me.
 Sunday Sadness has been three years in the making and I’m so glad you all love it as much as I do.
 Today is a day I’ll never forget”